ohrie/convert-dayone2latex/README.md

 ## DayOne File Structure
 How to find Images-> Images are in the "photos" directory and have the identical UUID as the text files.
 First Line is mostly none heading.
 Need to added a markdown heading.

-## Convert information
-When converting Markdown to LaTeX -> add --warp=none to not wrap text in Source code.

-## Ideas for Problems
-Numbered sections -> iterate through each file when processing with python and replace \section{} with \section*{}